 City attracts close to 20,000 students from over 160 countries and academic staff from over 75 countries.

-With skill and dedication, City has been using education, research and enterprise to transform the lives of students, community and the world for over 125 years.
+With skill and dedication, City has been using education, research and enterprise to transform the lives of students, community and the world for 130 years.

 Postgraduate events at City

 City regularly holds on-campus Postgraduate Open Evening events and online information sessions throughout the year which are designed to give prospective students the opportunity to explore a global university with unrivalled industry links and a long-standing tradition in postgraduate education.

 City’s on-campus Postgraduate Open Evenings provide the opportunity to meet academics and receive an insight into the courses they teach, receive guidance on the application process, and chat with current students about their experience at City.
 Student services such as careers, funding, library and accommodation will be also on hand during the event to advise on the support available.
 Register for a Postgraduate Open Evening now.

 For those who are unable to visit in person, City also offers prospective students access to a series of subject specific and general online information sessions.
 The sessions are delivered by academics, current students and student services, and provide an opportunity to ask questions and learn more about City.
 New dates are continuously added so check City’s website regularly for updates.
 Register for a session now.